Contributing some of your pre-tax salary, wages or a bonus into super could help you to reduce your tax and invest more for your retirement.

 - Another way you may be able to grow your super tax‑effectively is to make personal deductible contributions.

-- If you did not use up your concessional contributions cap in 2018/19, and meet certain conditions, you may be eligible to carry forward the unused cap amount.
-This could enable you to make concessional contributions exceeding the annual cap in 2019/20 or a future financial year³.
+- If you did not use up your concessional contribution cap in 2018/19 or 2019/20 and meet certain conditions, you may be eligible to carry forward the unused cap amount.
+This could enable you to make concessional contributions exceeding the annual cap in 2020/21 or a future financial year3.

 Your Westlawn Financial Adviser can help you determine whether salary sacrifice suits your needs and circumstances.